Dashticz/dashticz/docs/blocks/domoticzblocks.rst

   * - gotoslideOff
     - | Goto screen when a device changes to off
       | ``1`` .. ``99``
+  * - popup
+    - | This allows the popup to use all the block parameters that a graph block does, allowing users to style the graph.
+      | ``popup: 'popup_your_graph'``
   * - openpopup
     - Open a popup when a device changes.
 See :ref:`openpopup`
   * - openpopupOn